Tremont Baptist Church

-Tremont Baptist Church is a historic Baptist church in the Bronx, New York City.
+Description and history

 The church was built in two phases between 1904 and 1912.

 It is a one-story building above a raised basement in the Late Gothic Revival style.
 It is 50 feet tall with a 75 foot tall offset corner tower.
-It is faced in gray marble, and features buttressed bays, pointed arch door and window openings, a high-pitched gable roof, and stained glass windows.
+It is faced in gray marble, and features buttressed bays, pointed arch door and window openings, a high-pitched gable roof, and stained-glass windows.

-It was added to the National Register of Historic Places in 2009.
+The church building was added to the National Register of Historic Places in 2009.